What Grants Are Available for Homeowners in Scotland?

 • Specialist services for rural and island homes

-Eligibility is determined based on income level, household energy rating, and vulnerability status.
+Authorities determine eligibility based on income level, household energy rating, and vulnerability status.
 The goal of the program is to raise the energy efficiency rating of these homes to meet national standards set by law.

 3. Area-Based Schemes (ABS)